Chapter 5 Post-Travel Evaluation

 Acute HIV infection

-The most common clinical presentations after travel to developing countries include systemic febrile illness, acute diarrhea, and dermatologic conditions.
+The most common clinical presentations after travel to developing countries include systemic febrile illness, diarrheal illness, and dermatologic conditions.
 These are described in more detail in the following sections of this chapter (Fever in Returned Travelers, Persistent Travelers’ Diarrhea, and Skin & Soft Tissue Infections in Returned Travelers).
-Respiratory complaints and eosinophilia are also conditions of importance in returning travelers.
 Fever in a traveler returning from a malaria-endemic country needs to be evaluated immediately.

 Respiratory complaints are frequent among returned travelers and are typically associated with common respiratory viruses (see Chapter 2, Respiratory Infections).
 Influenza is among the most common vaccine-preventable diseases associated with international travel.
-Severe respiratory symptoms—especially associated with fever—in a returned traveler should alert the physician to common infectious diseases such as seasonal influenza, bacterial pneumonia, and malaria but could also suggest more unusual entities, such as Legionnaires’ disease.
-Emerging respiratory infections such as Middle East respiratory syndrome (MERS) and H7N9 avian influenza should be in the differential if the travel history is appropriate and respiratory symptoms do not have a clear alternative diagnosis.
+Severe respiratory symptoms—especially associated with fever— in a returned traveler should alert the physician to common infectious diseases such as seasonal influenza, bacterial pneumonia, and malaria but could also suggest more unusual entities, such as Legionnaires’ disease.
+Emerging respiratory infections such as Middle East respiratory syndrome (MERS) and H7N9 avian influenza from China should be in the differential if the travel history is appropriate and respiratory symptoms do not have a clear alternative diagnosis.
 In these suspected cases, local public health authorities and CDC should be alerted immediately.
-Refer to Chapter 2, Respiratory Infections for more details.
+See relevant sections in Chapter 3 for more information on these emerging infections.

 Delayed onset and chronic cough after travel could be tuberculosis, especially in a long-term traveler or health care worker.
 Other uncommon infections causing respiratory illness after travel to specific regions are histoplasmosis, coccidioidomycosis, Q fever, plague, tularemia, and melioidosis.
 Helminth infections that produce pulmonary disease include strongyloidiasis, paragonimiasis, and schistosomiasis.

 Eosinophilia in a returning traveler suggests a possible helminth infection.
-Allergic diseases, hematologic disorders, and some viral, fungal, and protozoan infections can also cause eosinophilia.
+Allergic diseases, hematologic disorders, and a few other viral, fungal, and protozoan infections can also cause eosinophilia.
 Fever and eosinophilia can be present during pulmonary migration of parasites, such as hookworm, Ascaris, and Strongyloides.
 Acute schistosomiasis, or Katayama syndrome, is also a cause of fever and eosinophilia and can be associated with pulmonary infiltrates.
 Other parasitic infections associated with eosinophilia include chronic strongyloidiasis, visceral larval migrans, lymphatic filariasis, and acute trichinellosis.
-Findings in a recent outbreak of sarcocystosis in travelers returning from Tioman Island, Malaysia, included myalgia and eosinophilia.
+Findings in an outbreak of sarcocystosis in travelers returning from Tioman Island, Malaysia, included myalgia and eosinophilia.
 The affected travelers had eosinophilic myositis on muscle biopsy.

 Most post-travel illnesses can be managed on an outpatient basis, but some patients, especially those with systemic febrile illnesses, may need to be hospitalized.
-In a 2007 analysis of GeoSentinel data, 46% of returned travelers with systemic febrile illness were hospitalized.
+Furthermore, potentially severe, transmissible infections such as Ebola or MERS require enhanced infection control measures and may require higher levels of care.
 Severe presentations, such as acute respiratory distress, mental status change, and hemodynamic instability, require inpatient care.
 Clinicians should have a low threshold for admitting febrile patients if malaria is suspected.
 Confirmation of diagnosis can be delayed, and complications can occur rapidly.
 Management in an inpatient setting is especially important if the patient may not reliably follow up or when no one is at home to assist if symptoms worsen quickly.
-Consultation with an infectious disease physician is recommended in severe travel-related infections, when management is complicated, or when the diagnosis remains unclear.
-A travel medicine or infectious disease specialist should be involved in cases that require specialized treatment, such as neurocysticercosis, severe malaria, and leishmaniasis, among others.
+Consultation with an infectious diseases physician is recommended in severe travel-related infections, when management is complicated, or when the diagnosis remains unclear.
+A tropical medicine or infectious disease specialist should be involved in cases that require specialized treatment, such as neurocysticercosis, severe malaria, and leishmaniasis, among others.
+Public health authorities may need to be involved for transmissible, high-consequence infections.
 CDC provides on-call assistance with the diagnosis and management of parasitic infections at 404-718-4745 for parasitic infections other than malaria or 770-488-7788 (toll-free at 855-856-4713) for malaria, during business hours.
 After business hours, call the CDC Emergency Operations Center at 770-488-7100.

 - Boggild AK, Castelli F, Gautret P, Torresi J, von Sonnenburg F, Barnett ED, et al. Vaccine preventable diseases in returned international travelers: results from the GeoSentinel Surveillance Network.
 Vaccine.
 2010 Oct 28;28(46):7389–95.